mecid/mecid.github.io/_posts/2022-07-13-mastering-labeledcontent-in-swiftui.md

 }
 ```

+> To learn more about sharing styles using the environment, take a look at my ["Styling custom SwiftUI views using environment"](/2020/12/09/styling-custom-swiftui-views-using-environment/) post.

 #### Conclusion
 Today we learned about another great view that SwiftUI provides to simplify our lives.
 To be honest, I have a similar view in my codebase that doing the same, but it is always great to have this kind of thing provided by the SDK.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!